Bailey-Wu/Bailey-Wu/Resources/Career.md

 -  Create a Personal User Manual

+#### Self Interview Podcast
+-  Question: Today we have Bailey Wu
+	- Response: Pleasure to be here, thanks for having me
+-  Question: What made you want to become an engineer?
+	- Response:
+-  Question:
+	- Response:
+-  Question:
+	- Response:
+-  Question:
+	- Response:
+-  Question: What are some lessons you've learned / What advice would you give to other engineers?
+	- Response:
+ -

 #### Technical
 -  Explaining Focal Plane Array Product (Summary Sheet or Educational Video)
 -  Explaining Aircraft Product (Summary Sheet or Educational Video)